 Toothpaste is an oral hygiene product that contains gentle abrasives, antibacterial agents, and most importantly fluoride.
-The gentle abrasives found in toothpastes help remove surface stains by gently polishing them away with the aid of a toothbrush.
+The gentle abrasives found in toothpaste help remove surface stains by gently polishing them away with the aid of a toothbrush.
 Antibacterial agents, such as triclosan, aid in reducing the bacterial levels in the mouth, thus preventing halitosis.
 Fluoride aids in strengthening the enamel of teeth.

 Why is fluoride so important?

 Fluoride has been added to toothpaste since the late 1800s and has significantly reduced the rate of tooth decay over the years.
 Fluoride strengthens teeth by remineralizing the enamel found on the surface of teeth.
-Though most public water supplies are fluoridated, the water does not adequately provide protection against cavities therefore the need for fluoridated toothpaste still exists.
+Though most public water supplies are fluoridated, the water does not adequately provide protection against cavities, therefore, the need for fluoridated toothpaste still exists.

 - Natural Toothpaste Kids Fluoride

 - Tom’s of Maine Natural Fluoride-Free Toothpaste for Children

 - REMBRANDT GENTLE WHITE Toothpaste (formerly Canker Sore)